nklayman/vue-cli-plugin-electron-builder/README.md

 `vue add electron-builder`

 That's It!
-Your ready to go!
+You're ready to go!

 ### To start a development server: